BeatrizAimee/BeatrizAimee/README.md

 ### Hi, I´m Beatriz! 👋

-I am a computer engineering student at the University of São Paulo
+<h2 style= text-align: center>I am a computer engineering student at the University of São Paulo
 <!--
 **BeatrizAimee/BeatrizAimee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: